07 March 2012

 Travelers

 Oftentimes, in unexpected and unusual ways the past has a way of catching up and when it does in some painful or unpleasant way, I retroactively reconnoiter in an attempt to discover exactly at what point in time the decisions I made or actions I took set in motion events that led to whatever outcome.
 Sometimes it's not hard at all.
 I was aware as I was doing it and so, like jumping onto a moving train, the repercussions and changes they heralded came as no surprise.
 However, that's not what I want to write about tonight.
-Tonight, I want to write about the future because Logan and I are about to jump off a platform onto a train that is moving very fast.
+Tonight, I want to write about the future because my son, Logan, and I are about to jump off a platform onto a train that is moving very fast.

 At this moment there is an eleven year old South Korean boy named David Lee hurtling toward us across the Pacific Ocean, seven miles high and close to 600 miles per hour; he'll arrive in Austin late tomorrow and then he'll come to live at our house for the next three months.
 There are reasons for this.

-Though eleven seems startlingly young to me, Logan's school routinely hosts foreign exchange students from Korea.
+Though eleven seems startlingly young to me, Logan's school routinely hosts foreign exchange students from SK.
 This past Monday, the Principal sent out an email to the effect that there was a desperate need for a family to host David, as he was about to board a plane and come over and so far, no one had volunteered.

 31 December 2009